THE CANONS OF THE OLD CATHOLIC CHURCH IN THE UNITED KINGDOM

 3.11 Diocese are determined by the College of Bishops in association with the Synods of the Church.

-3.12 The Church’ spiritual home is the Pro-Cathedral and Priory Church of St Thomas the Apostle, Rugeley, Staffordshire and is to be supported by Clergy and lay members financially and practically without question and is deemed a duty and part of one’s own development and spirituality.
+3.12 The Church’ spiritual home is the Pro-Cathedral and Priory Church of St Thomas, Rugeley, Staffordshire and is to be supported by Clergy and lay members financially (free will offering) and practically without question and is deemed a duty and part of one’s own development and spirituality.

 CLERGY AND ORDINANDS